SuperOfficeDocs/superoffice-docs/docs/mirroring/getting-started/create-wfc.md

 **PrivateFileKey:** the name of the file that contains your private certificate key in the RSA XML `<RSAKeyPair>` and `<RSAKeyValue>` format. **Critical for initial authentication!**

-You get the private certificate key for SOD from SuperOffice. **You must provide your own certificates for the stage and production environments.**
+You get the private certificate key for all environments from SuperOffice.

 ![x -screenshot][img8]